NordicSemiconductor/Android-DFU-Library/README.md

 ### Requirements

-The library is compatible with nRF51 devices with S-Series Soft Device and the DFU Bootloader flashed on.
+The library is compatible with nRF51 and nRF52 devices with S-Series Soft Device and the DFU Bootloader flashed on.

 ### DFU History